cpieloth/kata_c_gcc/instructions/2_Includes.md

     $ gcc -o main_ab main_ab.c
     $ gcc -o main_ab_pp main_ab.pp.c

-The compiler throws a error: _redefinition of ‘add’_.
+The compiler throws the error: _redefinition of ‘add’_.
 The compiler found two `add()` functions and can not decide which one should be used.

 Example: Include Guard